Thursday, June 30, 2022

 Straying further from yer typical Blues Enthused fare, ‘Fire With Fire’ and ‘Good At Getting Over You’ are essentially quality pop songs – think Natalie Imbruglia’s ‘Torn’ maybe.
 ‘Fire With Fire’ eases in with simple drums and stuttering, low-end guitar, while Evans’ vocal is spot-on, and the melody is catchy to the point of “where have I heard that before?”
 Meanwhile ‘Good At Getting Over You’ is light and bouncy over the pulsing, subdued rhythm section, and there’s a breather as the bridge cools things off before things swell to hammer home the chorus again.

 It's only with the closing, rootsy-by-numbers ‘Free’ that I get a sense of samey-ness abroad.
 But still, this ain’t one-trick pony territory.
 Laura Evans seems like a vivacious kinda gal, and there’s a similar, summery liveliness to her music.
-State Of Mind didn't knock me sideways, but it did make me sit up and pay attention.
+State Of Mind didn't knock me sideways, but it did make me pay attention.
 Like that opening track suggests, she's alright, is Laura.

 State Of Mind is released by Rosie Music on 1 July, and can be ordered here.